matt-lewton9/Portfolio-Website/_manufacturing/otherMfg.md

 ## Welding

 I've started to learn welding at Purdue's Bechtel Innovation and Design Center.
-After iniital training I TIG welded this soda can holder of my own design from 1/4" laser cut sheet steel.
+After initial training I TIG welded this soda can holder of my own design from 1/4" laser cut sheet steel.
 Surprisingly, the hardest part was figuring out how to hold the slats in a circular pattern as I welded them, definitely  an oversight in design.

 <br>